didalik/svc/README.md

 - June 14, 2023.
 Get rid of `stellar-sdk` dependency, 372.6kb => 25.2kb + 37.4kb sourcemap.
 Done June 25.

 - June 25.
 Push the `registry` and `genesis` repos to the Vault, store the info in the `svc-registry` CFW DO.
+Remember the `rm -rf .git/modules/org` thing.
 Done July 2.